 Description:

-Gibberbird is unique among chats birds.
+Gibberbirds are unique among chatterbirds.
 It is a beautiful Australian bird, performed during the breeding season, probably by the male.
-The Gibberbird rises almost vertically in steps to more than 30 meters.
+The gibberbird rises almost vertically in steps to more than 30 meters.
 During the short upward part of each step, a high, piercing weet, weet, weet is uttered.
-At the top of its ascent, the bird falls directly to earth, to almost the same spot from which it arose.
+At the top of its ascent, the bird falls directly to earth, almost at the same spot from which it arose.

 Habitats:

-To compensate, they may have lower metabolic rates than even Orange Chats.
-Nomadism is a strategy used by other chats to escape environmental deprivation, but Gibberbirds are not great wanderers.
+To compensate, they may have lower metabolic rates than even orange chats.
+Gibberbirds are not great wanderers, but nomadism is a strategy used by other chats to escape environmental deprivation.
 They may shift about locally, but hardly ever do they range beyond the Lake Eyre basin, only moving a little south in years of extreme drought or floods.

 Feeds: